-I/We understand that TSBC requests:
+I/We understand that TSBC requests that:

-(1) I/we choose only mutual consent options for identifying and/or contacting my/our child's donor and families who share my/our child's donor, and

-(2) I/we will not search for my/our child's donor or other families who share my/our child's donor without their prior consent.
+- (1) I/we choose only mutual consent options for identifying and/or contacting my/our child's donor and families who share my/our child's donor, and - (2) I/we will not search for my/our child's donor or other families who share my/our child's donor without their prior consent.

-Recipient: Signature

-Name (print)

-Date

-Partner (if applicable): Signature
+Recipient: Signature Name (print) Date Partner (if applicable): Signature Name (print) Date

-Date

-My child has intense curiosity about their donor.
+My child has intense curiosity about the donor.
 What can I do?

-This is great!
-Encourage them and share whatever information about the donor you have, like the donor number, profile, or baby photo.
-And keep sharing it.
-Keep the conversation going.
-If your child's donor is in the Identity-Release[®] Program, talk with them about how they can learn their donor's identity when they turn 18.
-Ask your child about connecting with their donor-linked families.
-If you want more individualized assistance, the "Getting Support" section of the "Resources" page on our website has a list of experts in donor-assisted family building who can meet with parents in person or by phone.
+Many children are curious about where they come from.
+Support your child by answering their questions and acknowledging their feelings.
+Keep the conversation going and share information you have like the donor number, profile, and baby photo.
+Ask your child if they want to connect with families who share the donor.
+If your child's donor is in the Identity-Release® Program, talk with them about how they can learn the donor's identity when they turn 18.
+It is important to set clear expectations that the Identity-Release® Program is about getting more information about the donor.
+It does not guarantee communication with or meeting the donor.
+Your child will have to see what the donor is open to when the time comes.
+For more individualized assistance, the "Getting Support" section of the "Resources" page on our website has a list of experts in donor-assisted family building who can meet with parents and families in person or by phone.